 Caroline Nicholls & Deborah Moor, Slightly Quirky - Interior Design

 When one thinks of walk-in wardrobes, one thinks luxury.
 Often a small bedroom or a box room is sacrificed to create one, so it’s imperative that the design works and that you don’t just end up with a clothes rail in a glorified corridor.

 My first tip would be to maximise the space you have.
 Try and cut down the amount of full-length wardrobe space you have as this is only suitable for long dresses and coats.
 Instead divide your wardrobe space horizontally to allow for two rails (and possibly even a third on a pulldown rod if you have the ceiling height).

 My second tip is to make the space somewhere that you want to spend time.
-A dressing table with a mirror and good overhead lighting is a must if you lack an abundance of natural light, plus it will add a feeling of luxury.
+A dressing table with a hollywood dressing table mirror and good overhead light is a must if you lack an abundance of natural light, plus it will add a feeling of luxury.

 My third tip would be to try and fit in a piece of furniture such as a chaise or armchair where you can lay out your outfits and through ideas together.

 My fourth and final tip is to create an island of drawers in the middle for items that can be folded and to lay out your accessories in a glass-topped drawer so that you can view them all easily.
 Not only will this look gorgeous, but it will also maximise your space and give you that luxurious feeling that all walk in wardrobes should have.

 Hannah Woodley, Interior Designer